-Things I find beautiful, be they objects tossed into a jar or elements of nature waiting patiently for me to encounter or discover them, provide the structure for the process of painting.
-As I proceed from one painting to the next in a series, I explore color and spatial relationships, different marks and methods for rendering an image, and their effect on the tenor of the piece.
+As I wander, I see my surroundings through the medium of paint.
+I notice formal elements, and imagine a painting composed of the patterns, textures, shapes, color, and values I see.
+The imagery provides a structure for the process of painting.
+As I proceed from one painting to the next in a series, I explore color and spatial relationships, different marks and methods for rendering the image, and their effect on the tenor of the piece.